Financial targets and outcome

 As a measure of return, return on capital employed excl.
 IFRS 16 is used, defined as operating result excl.
 IFRS 16 in the past 12 months divided by the average capital employed excl.
 IFRS 16 (equity and interest-bearing liabilities).
 The target level is set to at least 15 percent considering the prevailing capital structure and interest rates.
 The measure is calculated based on recognized operating profit, i.e. including inventory gains and losses and items affecting comparability, to put focus on the actual returns to the owners.

-The return on capital employed decreased to 5.6 percent (9.4) during the year.
-The reason is mainly that the operating result has decreased due to declining sales volumes and inventory losses.
-The diagram also illustrates an adjusted return where items affecting comparability have been excluded.
+The return on capital employed decreased to 2.3 percent (5.6) during the year.
+The reason is mainly that the operating result has decreased due to declining sales volumes and items affecting comparability and inventory losses.
+The diagram also illustrates an adjusted return where items affecting comparability have been excluded, which for 2020 results in an improved return on capital employed of 6.1 percent (5.6).